Skip to the main content

 Overview

-The City of Sammamish’s Street Sweeping Program helps protect water quality, reduce urban flooding, and maintain the integrity of our stormwater infrastructure.
-Street sweeping is a key requirement under the NPDES Phase II Municipal Stormwater Permit and is included in the City’s annually updated Stormwater Management Program Plan.
+The City of Sammamish’s Street Sweeping Program helps protect water quality, reduce urban flooding, and maintain the integrity of our streets and stormwater infrastructure.
+Street sweeping is a key requirement under the City’s Stormwater Permit with the Department of Ecology, the National Pollutant Discharge Elimination System (NPDES) Phase II Municipal Stormwater Permit, and is included in the City’s annually updated Stormwater Management Program Plan.

-By regularly removing leaves, sediment, and debris from streets, prevents pollutants from washing into storm drains and local waterways—like 6PPDQ.
+Street sweeping regularly removes leaves, sediment, and debris from streets, and reduces the amount pollutants from washing into storm drains and local waterways—like 6PPDQ.
 6PPD is a chemical that prevents automotive tires from degrading (i.e., breaking down) and helps them last longer.
 When 6PPD is exposed to air, it reacts with ozone to create 6PPD-quinone (also known as 6PPDQ).
 6PPDQ is lethal to coho salmon and can contaminate water systems.

 • Coverage: ~60 miles of arterial roadways and ~220 miles of local access roads.